siddolo/splashtop-for-rmm-linux/README.md

 # Splashtop for RMM in Linux

-Tested with NinjaRMM and Ubuntu 22.04 LTS
+Tested with NinjaRMM and Ubuntu 22.04 LTS with wine-7.22 (Staging)

 ## Requirements